Second Division Knock-Out

 The Second Division Knock-Out is a football competition that takes place in Gozo, Malta.
-It is organized by Gozo Football Association.
+It is organized by the Gozo Football Association.

 The cup holders are Victoria Hotspurs which won the cup after beating 4-0 Żebbuġ Rovers in the final held on April 6, 2024.
 This competition is played on a knock-out basis between the clubs of the Second Division.
-The first Second Division Knock-Out took place in the season 1958–1959.
+The first Second Division Knock-Out took place in the season 1958–59.

 Format

-Four unseeded team from the Second Division makes it to the preliminary round.
-The two winners of the respective ties join the two seeded team and participate in the semi-finals.
+Four unseeded teams from the Second Division make it to the preliminary round.
+The two winners of the respective ties join the two seeded and participate in the semi-finals.